EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Fallback Dependencies

-If our `Friend` doesn't have `Bread` to give us, we can set up a fallback strategy:
+If our `Friend` does not have `Bread` to give us, we can set up a fallback strategy:

 ```scala 3 mdoc:runzio
 import zio.*